 Some will want to talk and others will be happy to have company in their silence.
 Health professionals are encouraged to allow people the opportunity to explore their spirituality without judgement and in their own way.
 Patients and family members can also be referred to spiritual leaders if they wish.

 Sometimes patients become unsettled and appear to be in distress.
 This may not be due to physical symptoms but to spiritual or existential issues.
 They may have unresolved concerns that they have been unable to process.
 Careful assessment is required to ensure that these are addressed where possible.
-The issue of sedation in the terminal phase also needs careful consideration, as a person in existential or spiritual distress may appear to be restless and unsettled and medication may be an initial consideration.
+The issue of sedation in the terminal phase also needs careful consideration, as a person in existential or spiritual distress may appear to be restless and unsettled.
+Studies indicate that spiritual care had a potential beneficial effect on quality of life and spiritual well-being among patients with terminal illness.
+A recent EAPC white paper has encourages the availability of high quality, multi-disciplinary, academically and financially accessible spiritual care education for all palliative care staff.